Confession time: I binged again. It sucks.

 My gradual binge bender led to some weight gain, some bloat, and a lot of panic.

 This is the first time that a long-term binge has happened since I gave up dieting back in 2016, so panic-mode was fully engaged.
+I was struggling with feeling like a fraud and other heavy emotions around my behavior.

-When you couple my shame with the feelings that I was already not feeling (because that’s what every binge stems from: uncomfortable feelings that you’re trying to numb), I was about to face a whole mountain of pain.
+When you couple my shame with the feelings that I was already not feeling (because that’s what every binge stems from: uncomfortable feelings that you’re trying to numb), I was about to face a whole mountain of discomfort.

 Gulp.